-So, for example, imagine we’re looking at a role in the US.
-And we look into the diversity of the pool in that area.
-And then, if the diversity of that pool doesn’t match the client’s requirements, we can be upfront and say “Rather than looking for X years of experience, if you drop that slightly, the talent pool becomes more diverse.”
+So, for example, imagine we’re looking at a role area’s talent pool.
+If that pool doesn’t match the client or hiring managers’ requirements, we can be upfront and say “Rather than looking for X years of experience, if you drop that slightly, the talent pool becomes more diverse.”

-According to Gavin, “this gives our clients the insights and intelligence they need to allow them to assess what they’re really looking for.”
+According to Gavin, “this gives our clients the insights and data they need to identify what they’re really looking for.”

-Rather than our team just going along with what the client wants and perhaps failing to get the right candidate within a reasonable time, we listen to what they want, input our recruitment intelligence into the discussion, and come away with a working brief that’s achievable and desirable for both sides.
+Rather than our team just going along with what the client wants and perhaps failing to provide candidates within a reasonable time, we listen to what they want.
+Then we input our data and recruitment intelligence, and come away with a working brief that’s achievable and desirable for both the business and our team.

 During the Process

-While the hiring process is ongoing, there’s even more intelligence to be shared.
-Many of our clients work in unique spaces and every role is different.
+While the hiring process is ongoing, there’s even more market data and knowledge to be shared with the business.
+Many of our clients work in unique spaces and every role in every industry is different.

-So we’ll look at areas like benchmarking.
-Figuring out what other organisations are paying for the same role and letting our clients know.
+So we’ll look at areas like benchmarking which is vital for helping to identify a hiring strategy.
+We report on what other organisations are paying for the same role and let our clients know.
 Perhaps they’re not offering enough and that could be tweaked to generate more interest.
 Or it could be they’re paying too much for that market and they should bring it down.

-We’ll also look at what candidates are feeding back to us, in terms of what’s important to them.
-Perhaps it’s freedom in their role, perhaps it’s clear advancement opportunities.
-This allows the business to tweak their job description or amend their EVP if those things aren’t in place.
+We’ll also gain access to what candidates are feeding back to us, in terms of what’s important to them.
+Perhaps they report it’s freedom in their role, perhaps it’s clear advancement opportunities.
+Perhaps these professionals want to gain new qualifications or use new technology and tools.
+This allows the business to tweak their job description or amend their EVP to attract candidates if those things aren’t in place.

 After the Process

-When the recruitment process ends, that’s when we have gathered the most intelligence, not only on how the hire went, but also on the job market and how candidates reacted to the role.
+When the recruitment process ends, that’s when we have gathered the most intelligence.
+We can then analyse how the hire went, the job market, talent pools, and how the candidate experience was.

 “We’re building this data for two reasons.
 One to give insights to our customers about the particular role we’re working on, and two, to leave them with intelligence that allows them to think wider and say “ok that’s interesting, we’ve got an issue with our brand engagement.”

-Also, at 3,6,9, and 12 month junctures post hire, we also check in with the chosen candidate to make sure everything is running smoothly, and gather feedback on their success.
+Also, at 3,6,9, and 12 month junctures post hire, we also check in with the candidate the business has chosen to make sure everything is running smoothly, and gather feedback on their success as employees.
+We also check back on how their candidate experience was.
 We can then bring all the recruitment intelligence we’ve gathered together to give real insights.

-For example, a company could have hired 10 candidates from a competitor.
+For example, a company could have hired 10 employees from their competitors.
 So hiring from competitors might be a great idea.
-But we then note that four of those candidates left within six months.
-The business can dig into whether there’s a culture disconnect, whether the role is different across the board etc. depending on the intelligence we gather.
+But we then note that four of that team left within six months.
+The business can dig into whether there’s a culture disconnect, if there’s better benefits elsewhere, whether the role is different across the board etc. depending on the intelligence we gather.

-In RPI, it means taking that intelligence and turning it into insights that can not only help us perform better in future roles, but also helps the company think more strategically about their roles.
+In RPI, it means taking that intelligence and turning it into insights that can help us support better in future roles, and help the company focus more strategically about their roles.